The UC Davis Leadership Challenge Development Program is based research of 25,000 leaders in public and private sectors.

 - Materials, including the Leadership Challenge book by Kouzes and Posner, workshop handouts, a Leadership Learning Journal and Leadership Challenge Values Cards.

 If you are a manager or supervisor at UC Davis and are interested in participating in the UC Davis Leadership Challenge, we encourage you to register soon.
 Space is limited and there is no fee to participate; UC Davis Human Resources Talent Management and Development covers all program costs.
-Choose from the following dates in 2018:
+Choose from the following dates:

-October 1 and October 2, 2018 at Heitman Staff Learning Center (Davis)
+October 13 and October 15, 2020 at Heitman Staff Learning Center (Davis) - CANCELED

 All sessions will be 8:30-4:30 and will include lunch.
 Participants are required to attend both days.